processafk/port-kill/README.md

 1. Check if another instance is already running
 2. Verify all dependencies are installed
 3. Check system logs for error messages

+### Docker Issues

+If Docker integration is not working:

+1. Ensure Docker Desktop is running
+2. Verify `docker` command is available in PATH
+3. Check Docker permissions and access
+4. Ensure containers are running and accessible
+5. Try running with `--verbose` flag for detailed logging

 ## License